hashicorp/terraform-provider-azurerm/website/docs/r/application_insights_smart_detection_rule.html.markdown

 * `send_emails_to_subscription_owners` - (Optional) Do emails get sent to subscription owners?
 Defaults to `true`.

-* `additional_emails` - (Optional) Specifies a list of additional emails that will be sent alerts on this Application Insights Smart Detection Rule.
+* `additional_email_recipients` - (Optional) Specifies a list of additional recipients that will be sent emails on this Application Insights Smart Detection Rule.

 -> **Note:** At least one read or write permission must be defined.